-The members of our audit committee are Andrew Allen and Neil Gibson, and Andrew Allen is the chair of the audit committee.
-Our board of directors has determined that all members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
-There is not an "audit committee financial expert" (within the meaning of applicable SEC regulations) currently serving on our audit committee.
-Our board of directors does not believe that any of our current directors have the qualifications or experience to be considered an audit committee financial expert.
-However, the members of our board of directors individually and collectively have vast educational and business financial experience and training.
-Additionally, both our independent registered public accounting firm and management will periodically meet privately with our audit committee.
-At this time, no qualified candidates to serve on our audit committee as an "audit committee financial expert" have been identified, and there can be no assurance that we can attract and retain an independent director to act as our qualified financial expert.
+The members of our audit committee are Andrew Allen, Neil Gibson and Stephen Webster.
+Stephen Webster is the chair of the audit committee.
+Our board of directors has determined that all members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules and that Stephen Webster is an "audit committee financial expert" (within the meaning of applicable SEC regulations).
+Each of the members of the audit committee are independent pursuant to applicable Nasdaq listing standards.